alejandro-armenta/Tennis/README.md

 # Tennis
-These are two DDPGS learning to play tennis collaborately.
+These are two DDPGS learning to play tennis collaborately in Unity environment.
 They have to bounce a ball over the net.

 ## Reward System:
 If an agent hits the ball over the net, it receives a reward of +0.1